Human multitasking: Popular commentary on practical multitasking

 Barry Schwartz has noted that, given the media-rich landscape of the Internet era, it is tempting to get into a habit of dwelling in a constant sea of information with too many choices, which has been noted to have a negative effect on human happiness.

 Observers of youth in modern society often comment upon the apparently advanced multitasking capabilities of the youngest generations of humans (Generation Y and Generation Z).
 While it is true that contemporary researchers find that youths in today's world exhibit high levels of multitasking, most experts believe that members of the Net Generation are not any better at multitasking than members of older generations.
-However, recent studies by Bardhi, Rohm, and Sultan argue that Generation Y is becoming better at media multitasking.
+However, some studies from the 2010's argue that Generation Y is becoming better at media multitasking.
 Media multitasking is when media consumers view several media platforms at the same time; such as watching TV while browsing the internet.
 This is evidenced by the fact that they are gaining control over deciding which messages they pay attention to or not.
 Nonetheless, while there is a great deal of evidence showing the negative effects of multitasking on cognitive tasks, there is no evidence showing that multitasking has a positive or neutral effect on these tasks.

 Many studies, literature, articles, and worldwide consulting firms, stress the fact that multitasking of any kind reduces the productivity and/or increases rate of errors, thus generating unnecessary frustrations.

 In 2008, it was estimated that $650 billion a year is wasted in US businesses due to multitasking.